To be blunt: Roofing contractors who don’t have a responsive website or invest in digital marketing roofers are missing out on their market share.

-Clients new to internet marketing often ask us why they need to consider SEO services at all when they can just invest in paid advertising.
+Clients new to internet marketing often ask us why they need to consider SEO services at all when they can just invest in roofing company ads.
 While paid advertising is valuable and lucrative, SEO still offers a higher ROI.
 Ideally, a roofing business should invest in both.

 But, back to SEO.
 One of the greatest benefits of SEO is that it is low cost.
 Unlike paid advertising, where you constantly pay for traffic to generate leads, SEO generates more leads over time.